Updated: Dec 1, 2022

 In contrast to the unequal treatment hypothesis, the disparate effect theory does not require that deliberate discrimination based on age happens directly from an employer.
 Rather, this legal doctrine requires a victim to show that the employer engages in some type of work behavior that is intrinsically harmful to older employees.

 For example, if a company develops a screening test that, while theoretically neutral, somehow identifies older employees, the findings of this test could be used to determine layoffs or RIFs at a later date (reduction in force).
-A victim must show the following in order to substantiate a disparate treatment theory:
+A victim must show the following to substantiate a disparate treatment theory:

 An employer's specific practice has a divergent impact on workers over the age of 40, whether for an individual worker or a group of workers.

-On the surface, the employment practice appears to be neutral; yet, it raises the prospect of differential treatment and impact on older workers.
+On the surface, the employment practice appears to be neutral, yet, it raises the prospect of differential treatment and impact on older workers.

-Other Examples Of Age Discrimination
+Other Examples Of Age Discrimination in California

 In some circumstances, a worker is unsure if the actions taken against them are discriminatory because of their age.
 The following are some prevalent workplace signs of age discrimination.